NicolasWebDev/javascript/exercises/raindrops/README.md

 # Raindrops

-Convert a number to a string, the contents of which depend on the number's factors.
+Create a function that converts a number to a string, the contents of which depend on the number's factors.

 - If the number has 3 as a factor, output 'Pling'.
 - If the number has 5 as a factor, output 'Plang'.